diracdeltas/spleeter4max/README.md

 2. if you have a python environment set up, you could install the original spleeter library from https://pypi.org/project/spleeter/. there is no Ableton integration but that is something i have considered doing.

+### can i run this in other DAWs?

+unfortunately no

+### docker is not compatible with my operating system

+sorry. i may at some point add a feature to run it using a native spleeter install, but that would require people to have a pip/python environment.

+### can i stop docker?

+yes, you can quit docker after spleeter is done. also i would turn off the docker setting that automatically starts it when you start your computer. just remember to start it before you run spleeter.

 ## support